BayesWitnesses/m2cgen/README.md

 **Q: Generation fails with `RuntimeError: maximum recursion depth exceeded` error.**

 A: If this error occurs while generating code using an ensemble model, try to reduce the number of trained estimators within that model.
 Alternatively you can increase the maximum recursion depth with `sys.setrecursionlimit(<new_depth>)`.

+**Q: Generation fails with `ImportError: No module named <module_name_here>` error while transpiling model from a serialized model object.**

+A: This error indicates that pickle protocol cannot deserialize model object.
+For unpickling serialized model objects, it is required that their classes must be defined in the top level of an importable module in the unpickling environment.
+So installation of package which provided model's class definition should solve the problem.